webix-hub/gitbook-webix-jet/details/events.md

 ##### Methods vs Events

-Suppose you want to create a file manager resembling TotalCommander.
+Suppose you want to create a file manager resembling Total Commander.
 The parent view will have two file views as subviews:

 ```js
 config() {